GabriGua/DefendYourHouse/README.md

 **How do you play my game?**

+Click "Run" once you reach my game on the sprig editor:|

 It's pretty simple!\
 Click W-A-S-D to move around the cursor.\
 Click L to place a block in the white area, you can also reinforce a block placing one above another.\